redislabs-training/ru203/README.md

     FT.SEARCH checkouts-idx "@book_isbn:{9780393059168}"

 ---
 **A note on querying specific fields:** This example and all others in the "querying" section of this course use field-specific searches.
-You specify a term in the query -- here, the term is `{9780393059168}` -- applies to a specific field by prefixing it with the `@` symbol and the field name.
+You specify that a term in the query -- here, the term is `{9780393059168}` -- applies to a specific field by prefixing it with the `@` symbol and the field name.
 In the prior example, `@book_isbn` tells RediSearch to look in the `book_isbn` field within the index.
 When we talk about full-text search, you'll see examples of searching across fields.

 ---